The listings featured on this site are from companies from which this site receives compensation. Read the

 15. Australia Is a Big Food Waster

-Yearly, Australia throws out 4 million tons of food, which means that the average household wastes 345kg each year.
+Every year, Australia throws out 4 million tons of food, which means that the average household wastes 345 kg each year.
 Price-wise, this equates to a loss of $1,306 per household.

-As with most other developed countries, Aussies are simply cooking too much food, don’t know how to use leftovers, or mistakenly throw food out before it’s inedible.
-For every 5 bags of grocery shopping, one is thrown in the bin before it reaches a plate.
+As with most other developed countries, Aussies are simply cooking too much food, don’t know how to use leftovers, or mistakenly throw food out when it’s still edible.
+For every 5 bags of grocery shopping, 1 is thrown in the bin before it reaches a plate.

 16. Australia Wastes 6 Types of Food the Most